|

 to the victim (their own dog or a neighbor's), serious dogs bites can

 also be inflicted in public places on victims who did not know the dog.
+In many

 cases, victim behavior is thought to contribute to the risk of being